 [If you want to learn more about the requirements and signs of maturity, read about the 6 signs of maturity.]

 This means that a mature perspective on things isn’t even possible until the age of 25 when your brain finishes developing.
-Until then, you have neither the breadth of experiences, amount of time to learn from them, nor the hardware to meaningfully process what you’ve gone through.
+Until then, you have neither the breadth of experiences in your own life, the amount of time to learn from them, nor the hardware to meaningfully process what you’ve gone through.

 This is significant because even if you started your family young, you may not be fully capable of understanding the challenges that your parents faced—even while you endure similar ones.

 I don’t say this to excuse things that were detrimental and negative.
-I also don’t say this to make it easier to deal with any pain I experienced.
+I also don’t say this to make dealing with any pain I experienced easier.

 It’s easy for a kid in his early 20s to be angry because he doesn’t really understand how challenging life is.
-Also, it’s easier to focus on the things that you missed out on or made you feel bad.
+Also, it’s easier to focus on the things you missed or made you feel bad.

-It’s always easier to remember the bad you experienced, but it takes perspective and maturity to appreciate the bad that you *didn’t* experience because of your parents.
+It’s always easier to remember the bad you experienced, the childhood wounds, but it takes perspective and maturity to appreciate the bad that you *didn’t* experience because of your parents.

-Outside of outright abuse, most of their mistakes are simply trade-offs and personality flaws.
-The closer to a fully autonomous human you become, the more you become aware of certain things that could be better.
+Other than dealing with truly abusive parents, most of their mistakes are simply trade-offs and personality flaws.
+Adult children of childhood trauma take a while to realize this, but eventually, you become aware of certain things that could have been better.